ltworf/localslackirc/README.md

 * In your browser, login to slack and then open the web console.
 * Run this javascript code: `q=JSON.parse(localStorage.localConfig_v2)["teams"]; q[Object.keys(q)[0]]["token"]`
 * Copy the result, without quotes.
+* **Note**: If you are signed in to multiple teams this will not work, run in a private window for the team you want to set up.

 Obtain a Slack cookie
 ---------------------